SushrutChandra/C_Project7/README.md

 Functions like clear() and free_name_list() free all memory to prevent leaks.

 enqueue() and dequeue() manage allocations carefully to avoid dangling pointers.

+Priority queue operations are designed to prevent memory corruption even under repeated insertions and deletions.

+Proper handling of node swaps and recursive clearing ensures every node and string is freed.